vidaldid-rte/dynawo-large-scale-validation/dynaflow/README.md

 ## Main subdirectories

+  * `doc`: documents about the validation procedures, how to perform disconnections in Dynawo & Hades, how to match network components in the two, etc.

+  * `notebooks`: Python notebooks to explore the data, graph results, and generally help in quantifying comparisons.

   * `pipeline`: scripts to automatically generate test cases, then run those cases with Dynawo and Hades, then extract the relevant results, and finally compute comparison metrics in a format that